w3c/compute-pressure/README.md

 ## Goals / Motivating Use Cases

-Two primary use cases enhanced by v1 are video conferencing and video games.
+The primary use cases enhanced by v1 are video conferencing and video games.
 These  popular [real-time applications](https://en.wikipedia.org/wiki/Real-time_computing#Criteria_for_real-time_computing) are classified as _soft_.
-That is, the quality of service degrades if the system is exercised beyond critical, but does not lead to a total system failure.
+That is, the quality of service degrades if the system is exercised beyond certain states, but does not lead to a total system failure.
-These _soft_ real-time application greatly benefit from being able to adapt their workloads based on CPU consumption.
+These _soft_ real-time application greatly benefit from being able to adapt their workloads based on CPU consumption/pressure.

 Specifically, v1 aims to facilitate the following adaptation decisions for these use cases:

 * Video conferencing
   * Adjust the number of video feeds shown simultaneously during calls with